 2. SET A SUMMER ALLOWANCE ROUTINE

 The holidays are a great time to start.
 You have time to get into a routine and the kids have more time to earn extra cash around the house and get into some good habits!
-There’s no golden rule on how much to give, but a nice way to work it out is to decide what you want them to cover with their allowance – Is it just their football cards or do you want them to cover all their ice-creams on holiday?
+There’s no golden rule on how much to give, but a nice way to work it out is to decide what you want them to cover with their allowance – Is it just their football cards or do you want them to cover all their ice-creams?
 “Needs” versus “Wants” is another good way – with parents covering their Needs but it’s down to them to cover their Wants.
 To give you an idea of how much other parents give, you can check our guide on how much allowance to give here.